panther-labs/panther/README.md

 ---

+## About Us

+We are a San Francisco based [company](https://www.crunchbase.com/organization/panther-labs) comprised of security engineers who have spent years building large-scale detection and response capabilities for cloud-first companies.
+Our team is comprised of former software engineers from Airbnb, Amazon, Riverbed, and more.
+Panther is founded by the core architect of [StreamAlert](https://github.com/airbnb/streamalert/), a project started (and open-sourced) at Airbnb to create a cloud-native solution for automated log analysis.

+Panther is the next step in the journey of providing security teams with a cloud-native, scalable, modern solution to traditional SIEMs.
+We designed Panther from the ground up for massive scale, a rich and UI-driven user experience, in-browser Python rule editors, first-class AWS cloud analysis, and more.

+Our mission is to build an open platform that any security team can use for quickly and effectively protecting their businesses from breaches.

-## Why Panther?
+## Product

-Panther is developed by a [dedicated team](https://runpanther.io/about/) of cloud security practitioners and is designed to be:
+The core mantra of Panther is to be:

-- **Flexible:** Perform advanced analysis on log data and cloud infrastructure with [Python-based detections](https://github.com/panther-labs/panther-analysis)
+- **Flexible:** Perform advanced analysis on both log data and cloud infrastructure with [Python-based detections](https://github.com/panther-labs/panther-analysis)
+- **Scalable:** Allow small teams to run at a massive scale
+- **Secure:** Least-privileged and encrypted infrastructure run from within your cloud environment
+- **Integrated:** Support for popular security logs, analyzing high-priority cloud resources, and notifying your team with commonly used apps
 - **Automated:** Fast and simple deployments with AWS CloudFormation
-- **Scalable:** Built on Serverless technology for cost and operational efficiency at any scale
-- **Secure:** Least-privilege and encrypted infrastructure deployed into your cloud
-- **Integrated:** Analyze popular security logs, gather information about your cloud resources, and send alarms to commonly used destinations

 ## Use Cases

-- **SIEM:** Centralize all security log data for threat detection, historical search, long-term storage, and investigations
+Panther is intended to be the focal point of all security log data for enabling threat detection, compliance, historical search, and breach investigations.

+Panther's core features include:

-- **[Log Analysis](https://runpanther.io/log-analysis):** Detect suspicious activity quickly and effectively with Python rules
+- **[Log Analysis](https://runpanther.io/log-analysis):** Real-time detection of suspicious activity with Python rules
-- **[Cloud Compliance](https://runpanther.io/compliance/):** Detect and enforce AWS infrastructure best practices with Python policies
+- **[Cloud Compliance](https://runpanther.io/compliance/):** Real-time detection and enforcement of AWS infrastructure best practices with Python policies
-- **Alerting:** Send notifications to your team when new issues are identified
+- **Alerting:** Dispatch notifications to your team when new issues are identified
 - **Automatic Remediation:** Correct insecure infrastructure as soon as new issues are identified

 _NOTE: Panther is currently in beta._